 I believe children are their own best teachers, and if we can only listen to them (their REAL needs, not the ones our materialist culture programs into them) then they will teach us what we need to know to care for them and what to provide them with.
 I want to counteract the bland plastic Disney princess culture that it is so easy to buy into, and instead, help enrich a child’s world and facilitate their journey of exploration through life.

 Shin’ichi Suzuki taught very young children to play the violin by simply immersing them in a musical environment from before birth to encourage musical ‘language’ development and sensitivity.
 Once they became able to reach out and speak, they naturally wanted to learn to play music themselves.
 This method of learning was later adapted to other types of education.
 I aim to tap into this same kind of Suzuki attitude.
-Not to teach, but to facilitate a joy in natural learning based on the child’s reaching out, rather than our educational agenda.
+Not to teach, but to facilitate a joy in natural learning, based on the child’s curiosity reaching out, rather than our adult educational agenda.

 I like to give children real things and also let them handle delicate or breakable items, like the miniature china tea set which this little one is learning pouring with.
 He absolutely loves his tea set.